zac-heisey/murray-lampert/about.md

     No upselling and we are not change order driven.</p><p><strong>WE WORK WITH YOUR BUDGET.<br></strong>There aren't going to be any surprises at the end of your project.
 Sure, you might fall in love with a tile that is a little beyond your budget.
-But we'll let you know and even try try to make up for it in other portions of the project.</p><p><strong>WE BELIEVE IN ONE-ON-ONE RELATIONSHIPS.</strong><br>You'll have the same architect, interior designer, and project manager for the duration of your project.
+But we'll let you know and even try to make up for it in other portions of the project.</p><p><strong>WE BELIEVE IN ONE-ON-ONE RELATIONSHIPS.</strong><br>You'll have the same architect, interior designer, and project manager for the duration of your project.
 That way, they know every detail of your project, and the reasons